b1ack0wl/linux_mint_poc/README.md

-# Linux Mint 18.3-19.1 'yelp' command injection vuln
+# Linux Mint 18.3-19.1 'yelp' command injection vulnerability
 ## Root cause
 The URI handlers `help://`, `ghelp://`, and `man://` are defined in the file `/usr/share/applications/yelp.desktop` which will execute `/usr/local/bin/yelp` via `Exec=yelp %u` whenever one of those URI handlers is invoked.